 Overview

 Pursuing double majors or simultaneous degrees can be a great way to fulfill your intellectual interests and gain depth in two academic disciplines.
 However, it is a significant commitment that should be considered and planned for carefully.
-This page will help you consider when planning a double major or simultaneous degree, as well as requirements and application steps.
+This page will help you consider when planning a double major or simultaneous degree, as well as requirements and petition steps.

 Definitions